lefessan/autofonce/sphinx/commands.rst

 * :code:`ID`   Exec ending at test ID

+* :code:`-E TESTSUITE.sh` or :code:`--env TESTSUITE.sh`   Env file for all tests

+* :code:`-I DIR`   Add DIR to search path for tests

 * :code:`-N KEYWORD` or :code:`--not KEYWORD`   Skip tests matching KEYWORD

+* :code:`-T TESTSUITE.at` or :code:`--at TESTSUITE.at`   Path of the file containing the testsuite

 * :code:`--after ID`   Exec starting at test ID